X

 What Our Teen DBT Program Includes

-Weekly individual therapy sessions
+• Weekly individual therapy sessions focused on your teen’s personal goals.

-DBT skills group classes (for teens and parents)
+• DBT skills group classes for teens and parents.

-Access to phone coaching for real-time support
+• Access to phone coaching between sessions for real-time support.

-Behavior tracking tools to monitor progress
+• Behavior tracking tools to measure growth.

-Optional parent coaching and therapy support
+• Optional parent coaching and therapy for additional guidance

 DBT Skills Groups That Build Real-World Skills

-The curriculum is broken into five essential modules:
+The curriculum covers the five essential modules:

-1. Interpersonal Effectiveness
+• Interpersonal Effectiveness

-2. Emotion Regulation
+• Emotion Regulation

-3. Distress Tolerance
+• Distress Tolerance

-4. Mindfulness
+• Mindfulness

-5. Walking the Middle Path
+• Walking the Middle Path

 Individual Sessions Tailored to Each Teen